rohangosavi01/zendesk-ticket-viewer/zd/Readme.md

 ### Refrences and Learning Outcomes

 - Learning Outcomes
-    - Learned more about API Handeling and implementing them online.
+    - Learned more about API requests, how to parse JSON data and use it effectively.

 - Zendesk API Documentation
     - https://developer.zendesk.com/api-reference/